SkillsFundingAgency/das-onboarding/README.md

 ## Getting Started

 * Clone this repository
-* Get the latest config from the das-config repository and ensure it is available in the Storage Emulator with a partition key of "LOCAL" and a RowKey of "SFA.DAS.OnBoardingTool.Functions_1.0"
+* Get the latest config from the [das-employer-config](https://github.com/SkillsFundingAgency/das-employer-config) repository and ensure it is available in the Azure Storage Emulator with a partition key of "LOCAL" and a RowKey of "SFA.DAS.OnBoardingTool.Functions_1.0"
 * Set the SFA.DAS.OnBoardingTool.Functions project as the startup project
 * Set local.settings.json as follows: